awbla/awbla-student-workflow/content/2-photography.md

    **If things get out of order refer to this section to reset the camera to our preferred settings**

-Prior to shooting, make sure **Manual Mode** is selected, **shutter speed is 125** and the **f stop is 8** and **ISO is 100**.
+Prior to shooting, make sure **Manual Mode** is selected, **shutter speed is 125**, the **f stop is 8**, and **ISO is 100**.
 All should be set and locked with these settings and should remain the same even after camera is shut off.
 For details on changing these, see below.

 {% include figure.html img="displaysettings.jpg" alt="" caption="" width="80%" %}